 - Place on a baking sheet.
 Bake at 375° for 5-10 minutes or until cheese is melted.

-- Using the tomato halves, olive slices, serrano peppers and pepper strips, create a face on each potato half.
+- Using the tomato and olive halves, serrano peppers and pepper strips, create a face on each potato half.
 Add corn chip hats.
 Yield: 4 servings.

 Originally published as Wicked Witch Stuffed Potatoes in Halloween Party Favorites 2009 2009, p21